 About

 Living a seemingly nomadic lifestyle due to the constant military house moves since my mid 20’s, my early career has been diverse.
 Having gained a degree in Business and Economics at Exeter University, I initially worked as a civil servant before going back to Exeter to complete a Masters’ Degree in International Relations.
-Over the years, I’ve worn many different hats across the public, private, and charity sectors before dedicating the last few years to being a stay at home mum to my three young children.

 You will often find me these days with my nose in a book, a cat on my lap and a steaming cup of tea in my hand.